 The Trial: I open a box that contains a small white device, a case, reusable silicone adhesives, charging cables, alcohol pads, and an adhesive removal tool.
 There are little to no instructions, which overwhelms me, but I realize that you have to download the UPRIGHT GO app, which features a helpful step-by-step tutorial.

 After charging my device (it has a charge time of up to 30 hours), I apply the sticky adhesive to my middle back.
 You don’t see it under my clothing, which I appreciate.
-You have the options to choose between stationary training (extended sitting or standing), standard (for moderate activity), and active (for a dynamic routine).
-I set it on stationary routine and begin the first day of my personalized training plan.
+You have the option to choose between stationary training (extended sitting or standing), standard (for moderate activity), and active (for a dynamic routine).
+I set it on a stationary routine and begin the first day of my personalized training plan.
 Everyone’s training period is different, but the device is not meant to be worn all day long.
 Rather, the training sessions are designed to condition your muscles to where they are not dependent on the device.
 The idea is that wearing the device for short periods of time daily helps build muscle memory for good posture.

 For nine minutes I am uncomfortable because this may be the first time I have consciously sat up straight at work.
 I feel slightly harassed by the device as it gently vibrates each time I begin to slouch.
 Although the minutes go by quickly, near the end of my training session the buzzing picks up as I go back to my old ways.
 Once the training is over, I switch over to tracking mode so the app can get a better idea of my daily habits.
 Each day my training goes up one minute and the app also reminds me to walk, stand and stretch through smartphone alerts.

 The Verdict: It took me a while to warm up to the idea of the device.
-On the first day I boldly yelled “upright NO” but stuck through it and am glad I did.
+On the first day, I boldly yelled “upright NO” but stuck through it and am glad I did.
 The brand claims that you will feel the change within 14 days, and I stand by that.
-The first few days were hard, but after a while you get used to the new upright position.
+The first few days were hard, but after a while, you get used to the new upright position.
 While I still slouch quite a bit, I am far more aware of my posture than I used to be.
 Even when not wearing the device I feel a shadow-buzz and stiffen back up.
 I wrote this entire piece with a straight back, drive with the posture of an airline pilot, and bring my phone up to eye level when texting to avoid the buzzing and tech neck.